Custom Dictionaries Translation Services Word Databases

 Alphadictionary.com

-• quean •
+quean

-Printable Version Pronunciation: kween Hear it!
+Pronunciation: kween Hear it!

 Part of Speech: Noun

 Notes: What a difference an A makes!
-The semantic spread between queen and quean could not be greater: from a woman of the highest repute to one of the lowest.
+The semantic spread between queen and quean could not be greater, from a woman of the highest repute to one of the lowest.
 The adjective queanish (adverb queanishly) means "like a quean, in a queanly manner".
 Queanry is the stuff queans are made of.

-In Play: Today's lexical golden oldie can lead to some very humorous misunderstandings if not used with care: "Heidi Fleiss was the queen of Hollywood queans until her arrest."
+In Play: This lexical golden oldie can lead to some very humorous misunderstandings if not used with care: "Heidi Fleiss was the queen of Hollywood queans until her arrest."
 The possibilities for wordplay are endless: "La cage aux folles is a hilarious movie set in a night club that sponsors a nightly beauty quean pageant."

 Dr. Goodword, alphaDictionary.com